 The aims of this publication are to clarify the definition of Advance Care Planning and related terms, to provide practical guidance on core competences, education and training of different professional groups and related ethical and legal implication and to suggest next steps.

 Dying Out of Hours: 24/7 Care at the End of Life conference report

 Introductory Guide to End of Life Care in Care Homes

 Care home managers will be better able to provide the best levels of treatment and support for residents at the end of life thanks to the availability of a new guide which provides details about practical steps that can be taken to improve care.
 The NHS End of Life Care Programme, working in partnership with the NCPC, has produced a guide that will help care homes to care for residents' physical, psychological, social and spiritual needs to achieve the best quality of life for patients and their families, even when this is likely to be short.
 The Introductory guide to end of life care in care homes is aimed at care home managers and staff interested in improving care for residents in the final stages of life.

 Planning for your future care

-First published in 2009 and updated in 2012 this popular guide aims to explain advance care planning to the public.
+This popular guide aims to explain advance care planning to the public.
 It outlines the different options available to people when planning for their end of life care.